TheBlueTongue/eBikely/README.md

 - **Status Tracking**: Open, Under Investigation, Resolved, Dismissed statuses
 - **User History**: Students can view incidents they've been involved in

-## Contributing

-This is a student project created for HSC Software Development assessment.
-However, suggestions and feedback are welcome!

-For bugs, feature suggestions, or improvements:
-1. Review the code structure and documentation
-2. Test the application thoroughly
-3. Provide detailed feedback on functionality and user experience

 ## Future Enhancements